ahopgood/Vagrant-Puppet/modules/java/README.markdown

 	* Currently installs major versions alongside each other
 	* Update versions are automatically upgraded
 	* Currently the first installed jdk is the default in **alternatives**.
-	* Multi tenanted JVMs cannot be specified in a single puppet manifest, it takes multiple runs to install the JVMs next to each other.
+	* Multi tenanted JVMs can now be specified in a single puppet manifest using multiple defines sections instead of multiple runs to install the JVMs next to each other.
 * in place upgrades between update versions with the same major version
 	* 8u32 to 8u112 - done
 	* 7u76 to 7u80 - done